github/docs/content/actions/using-github-hosted-runners/controlling-access-to-larger-runners.md

 ---
-title: Managing access to GitHub-hosted runners using groups
+title: Controlling access to larger runners
-intro: You can use policies to limit access to GitHub-hosted runners that have been added to an organization or enterprise.
+intro: You can use policies to limit access to larger runners that have been added to an organization or enterprise.
 versions:
   feature: 'actions-larger-runners'
 type: tutorial
-shortTitle: Using runner groups
+shortTitle: Controlling access to larger runners
 ---

+{% data reusables.actions.larger-runners-beta %}
 {% data reusables.actions.enterprise-beta %}
 {% data reusables.actions.enterprise-github-hosted-runners %}